DarraghReid/eden/README.md

         The fonts were chosen from [Google Fonts](https://fonts.google.com/)

 * Imagery
     * All images were sourced from websites which provide images for free.
-    These websites are listed below along with the images that were sourced from them as well as photographer details (where applicable):
+These websites are listed below along with the images that were sourced from them, as well as photographer details (where applicable):
         * [pngjoy.com](https://www.pngjoy.com/)
             * https://www.pngjoy.com/preview/w3z5l3p1l6j9b4_palm-palm-tree-top-view-png-hd-png/ (photographer unnamed)
             * https://www.pngjoy.com/preview/u9f1d4c1b0f6v1_hanging-plants-scientific-names-of-plants-animals-and/ (photographer unnamed)